5 minute read

 - Lower risk of fraud.
 Biometrics and MFA help reduce the risk of fraud.
 A Microsoft study shows that MFA alone blocks 99.9% of cyberattacks.

 Beyond benefits for customers and businesses, open banking promises to improve financial transparency and collaboration, allowing issuers to:

 - Grow customer loyalty by capitalising on data they already possess.

-A recent example of an issuer-led open banking platform is Mastercard's Finicity.
-Finicity aggregates real-time data to help businesses and consumers make smarter financial decisions and gain more control over their data through safe and secure APIs.
-It's played a key role in developing open banking solutions like Experian Boost and Quicken Loan's Rocket Mortgage.
+Mastercard's Finicity is one recent example of an issuer-led open banking platform.
+Finicity aggregates real-time data to help businesses and consumers make smarter financial decisions and gain more control over their data—all via safe and secure APIs.
+The platform has played a key role in the development of open banking solutions like Experian Boost and Quicken Loan's Rocket Mortgage.

-“Sixty percent of revenue in the UK is tied to card-not-present transactions," Corrigan said.
+Open banking promises to accelerate quickly worldwide, particularly as card-not-present transactions increase.
+“Sixty percent of revenue in the UK is tied to card-not-present transactions," Corrigan says.
 "Open banking provides an alternative and potentially more seamless card-not-present experience than anything available today."

-He predicts that Asia-Pacific will be the next region to adopt open banking.
-The reasons: consumers' willingness to share data, a high digital adoption rate, and a culture of digital innovation.
+Where will we see mass adoption of open banking?
+Corrigan predicts that Asia-Pacific will be the next big frontier, thanks to consumers' willingness to share data, a high digital adoption rate, and a culture of digital innovation.
 North America is also beginning to see more open banking platforms, including Plaid, which is both an AISP and a PISP.

 Never Miss a Blog